json-schema-org/upgrade-downgrade-rules/DSL/conditions.md

 ### Array Operations

 - **contains**: Checks if the array contains the specified value.
-- **max-items**: Checks if the array has a maximum number of items.
-- **min-items**: Checks if the array has a minimum number of items.

 ### Object Operations

-- **max-properties**: Checks if the object has a maximum number of properties.
 - **min-properties**: Checks if the object has a minimum number of properties.

 ### Numeric Operations